 $ sudo pacman -S base-devel pkgconf

-You'll be redirected to the Python beta download page; simply scroll down to the bottom and choose the Linux tarball file.
+Afterward, go to the Python 3.13 release page, simply scroll down to the bottom, and choose the Linux tarball file.

 Once the download completes, head to your terminal, navigate to the downloads directory, and run the following commands to build, compile, and install Python 3.13 on Linux.